Learning Lean: How an innovative new entrepreneurship course is shaking up the classroom

 After the holidays, “thinking lean” often takes the form of a New Year’s resolution.
 But a class of Dal students were thinking lean all last semester as part of an innovative new course in the Faculty of Management.

-Starting Lean, developed at Dalhousie by profs Mary Kilfoil and Ed Leach, utilizes the Lean Launchpad model developed by Steve Blank and Gerry Engle at the University of California (Berkley).
+Starting Lean, developed at Dalhousie by profs Mary Kilfoil and Ed Leach, uses the Lean Launchpad model developed by Steve Blank and Gerry Engle at the University of California (Berkley).

 “It’s really about market validation and customer discovery,” says Dr. Kilfoil, noting that this version of the course extended from a SSHRC research project that she and Dr. Leach worked on.